fxm90/GradientLoadingBar/Example/Pods/LightweightObservable/README.md

 > Imagine having a MVVM application using a service layer for network calls.
 A service is used as a singleton across the entire app.
 >
-> The view-model has a reference to a service and subscribes to an observable property.
+> The view-model has a reference to a service and subscribes to an observable property of this service.
 The subscription-closure is now saved inside the observable property on the service.
 >
 > If the view-model gets deallocated (e.g. due to a dismissed view-controller), without noticing the observable property somehow, the subscription-closure would continue to be alive.
 >